kogitant/bsbingo/README.md

 # BS Bingo Generator

-Developed with claude.ai using Claude 3.5 Sonnet
+Developed with claude.ai using Claude 3.5 Sonnet.
+All python code and requirements.txt provided by Claude.
+README.md and .gitignore created manually, mostly.

+You can check out the Claude chat session in [Chat with Claude.pdf](Chat with Claude.pdf) to see what it took.
+The version control history of this repo also has all the relevant stages documented.

 ```
 python3 -mvenv .env
 source .env/bin/activate